A family of winegrowers

-Tudanca wines have a long history.
-The family of Vicenta de las Heras were always wine growers: grandparents, great-grandparents, and other ancestors … Always La Horra was a town where its people were dedicated to wine, and specifically the De Las Heras family, who lived all their wine lifetime.
+Tudanca Wines have many years of history.
+The Vicenta de las Heras family were always winegrowers: grandparents, great-grandparents, and other ancestors … La Horra was always a town where its people dedicated themselves to wine, and specifically the De Las Heras family, who lived on wine all their lifetime.

-Vicenta de las Heras was married one day with a baker from Aranda and went to work in the bakery sector … But she never forgot the love she had for the vineyard, which her predecessors had transmitted to her.
+Vicenta de las Heras, one day married a confectioner from Aranda and went to work in the pastry sector … But she never forgot the love she had for the vineyard, which had been transmitted to her by her predecessors.

 The vineyard is very grateful, and when you treat it well it gives an unbeatable product.
-Give some grapes that then with those grapes becomes an exceptional wine.
+It gives some grapes that then with those grapes makes an exceptional wine.

-The wine is based on the quality of the land and the microclimate.
-And if there is good soil, and good weather like the Ribera del Duero has, the grape is good.
+The wine depends on the quality of the land and the microclimate.
+And if there is good land, and good weather like Ribera del Duero, the grape is good.
 With good grapes it is difficult to make bad wine.

-Vicenta worked in her workshop making cakes, but at harvest time she went with all her workers and some of her children to harvest.
-For two or three days they did the harvest for not losing the tradition of their ancestors.
-Vicenta was a visionary and tireless and enterprising woman, and Julian always suggested buying more land and making a winery to make a good wine one day.
-After many years taking care of the vineyard, the dreams were fulfilled, and in 2001 the first Tudanca wine was born.
+Vicenta worked in his workshop making cakes, but at harvest time he went with all his workers and one of his children to harvest.
+For two or three days they made the harvest so as not to lose the tradition of their ancestors.
+Vicenta was a tireless and enterprising visionary and woman, and she always suggested to Julián that she buy more land and make a winery to make a good wine one day.
+After many years caring for the vineyard, dreams were fulfilled, and in 2001 the first Tudanca wine was born.

 Past, present and future

-Today Vicenta’s dreams are channeled through Julián, who has enjoyed what he does for many years, being his hobby and passion.
-Julian is lucky that his saga continues his dream.
-His daughter Laura Sardina, granddaughter of Vicenta de las Heras, returned to the family environment after training in winemaking, and is currently at the forefront of the Tudanca wines with great enthusiasm.
-Vicenta’s dream is transmitted from generation to generation, which means a lot for this great family of wines.
-Tradition is a key piece in his philosophy.
+Today Vicenta’s dreams are channeled through Julián, who has spent many years enjoying what he does, being his hobby and passion.
+Julián is lucky that his saga continues his dream.
+His daughter Laura Sardina, granddaughter of Vicenta de las Heras, returned to the family environment after training in enology, and is currently at the forefront of the Tudanca Wines with great enthusiasm.
+Vicenta’s dream is passed down from generation to generation, which means a lot to this great family of wines.
+Tradition is a key part of its philosophy.

-Vicenta de las Heras lived to be 101 years old and today her family proudly bears her name as a stronghold of a working generation, sacrificed and who always wanted to pass on her legacy to her offspring.
-Nowadays, their children and grandchildren can enjoy and share with maximum satisfaction the wines that were part of their dream: Tudanca wines.
+Vicenta de las Heras lived until she was 101 years old and today her family proudly carries her name as a bulwark for a working, sacrificed generation that always wanted to transmit its legacy to its descendants.
+Today, their children and grandchildren can enjoy and share with maximum satisfaction the wines that were part of their dream: Tudanca Wines.